Southern Peninsular Malaysian Hokkien: Tones

 There are seven tones, five of which are long tones and two are checked tones.
 Like other varieties of Hokkien, these tones also undergo tone sandhi in non-final positions.
 The tone values (both base tones and sandhi tones) of the long tones are shown below:

 Influences from other languages

 Southern Malaysian Hokkien is also subjected to influence from various languages or dialects spoken in Malaysia.
 This is influenced to a certain degree by the Teochew dialect and is sometimes being regarded to be a combined Hokkien–Teochew speech (especially in Muar, Batu Pahat, Pontian and Johor Bahru).

 There are some loanwords from Malay, but they are fewer in number than in Penang Hokkien and do not completely replace the original words in Hokkien.
-It also has loanwords from English.
+For example, unlike Penang Hokkien that has loanwords for "rock" that is borrowed from Malay's "batu", Southern Malaysian Hokkien uses Chinese word 石頭 (chioh-thau) for "rock".
+Southern Malaysian Hokkien also has loanwords from English.